truecharts/website/docs/manual/SCALE/guides/velero-minio-heavyscript-backup-restore.md

 ## Velero CLI Setup

+The Velero CLI is used to trigger manual backups and restores.
 No GUI or UI to see here!
 Use HeavyScript to install Velero (Option 3, Option 4)

+## App Backup Schedule Setup

+On each App you want to backup-up, there is a "Backup Schedule" section.

+  - Backup Schedule – Add
+    - Name – *The Name you want to use for the backups of things app, must be unique*
+    - schedule - 0 0 * * *

 ## Backing Up